-You might have heard about structured data, Schema.org and JSON-LD.
+You might have heard about structured data, Schema.org, and JSON-LD.
 But what do these terms mean exactly?
 What is structured data?
 What does structured data do?
 And what does it have to do with SEO?
 For all of you who don’t know what structured data is: this post will make it clear to you!
-Increase …Read: "What is structured data?"
+What …Read: "What is structured data?"